99sono/install_guides/README.md

 - **heic_to_jpeg/**: Instructions for converting HEIC images to JPEG on WSL2 Ubuntu, including installation, conversion steps, and troubleshooting.
 - **self_signed_certificate/**: Guide for generating and installing self-signed certificates, especially for ASUS routers, with scripts and troubleshooting.
 - **wsl2/**: Documentation for installing, updating, and troubleshooting Windows Subsystem for Linux 2 (WSL2).
+- **tips_working_with_ssh_keys/**: Guide for managing SSH keys with passphrases in WSL2 Ubuntu, eliminating repeated password prompts for Git operations.
 - **scripts/**: Utility scripts to support the other guides (e.g., launching Aider).

 ## Repository Structure